 It’s not the actual method that makes it difficult, it’s the designing, refining and adjusting your fragrance blend that gets tricky.

 But don’t worry, if you’re patient and passionate about blending fragrances, then it’ll all be worth it!

 Besides, let’s remind ourselves that all the products we make here on Savvyhomemade are intended for personal use.
-I’m certainly not selling my perfumes yet.
-Anything I make is made just for me, my family or my friends.
+I’m certainly not selling my homemade perfumes yet.
+While learning, anything I make is made just for me, my family, or my friends.

 So, in other words, if I like it then that’s all that really matters.
 If you try to think the same, then you won’t get stuck with a single perfume fragrance for literal years.
 Unless, of course, you do intend to sell your perfume.